- Requirements For Registering to Vote

 - Precinct Four: Marysville Assembly of God Church 1245 6th Street

 If you are not sure in which precinct you are registered to vote, you can call the City Clerk’s Office (810) 364-6613, ext.
 1318.
-The City Clerk remains open the Saturday prior to the election from 10 a.m. to 2 p.m.
+The City Clerk remains open the Saturday and Sunday prior to the election from 10 a.m. to 2 p.m.

 Absentee Ballot Voting